 VANCOUVER, April 7, 2014 /CNW/ - Sarama Resources Ltd. ("Sarama" or the "Company") is pleased to announce that preliminary metallurgical testing at its South Houndé Project in south-west Burkina Faso has returned excellent results, reinforcing the Company's exploration bias towards oxide and free-milling material.
 The combination of high gold extraction, modest reagent consumption and rapid leach kinetics demonstrate that the oxide material is amenable to heap leaching, offering a typically lower cost alternative to conventional milling which is further enhanced by the relatively high oxide mineral resource grade of 1.4g/t Au1,5.

-87.2% gold extraction achieved for oxide composite sample in column
+- 87.2% gold extraction achieved for oxide composite sample in column leach testwork2

-Rapid leach kinetics with 80% gold extraction after a 9-day column
+- Rapid leach kinetics with 80% gold extraction after a 9-day column residence time

-Low to moderate sodium-cyanide consumption of 0.2-0.3kg/t expected for
+- Low to moderate sodium-cyanide consumption of 0.2-0.3kg/t expected for field operations3

-Oxide material readily forms a stable pellet when agglomerated with
+- Oxide material readily forms a stable pellet when agglomerated with cement

 - Exploration work, biased towards free-milling and high-grade targets, continues at the South Houndé Project which currently hosts an Inferred Mineral Resource of 1.50Moz contained gold4